 Before you start shopping, ask yourself these seven questions:

 1. What will you use your boat for?

-Fishing is the No. 1 answer, followed by tubing and water skiing, the NMMA says.
-Other top reasons include cruising and sailing.
-Buy the simplest, cheapest boat for your use, Money Talks News financial expert and Florida boat owner Stacy Johnson advises.
-Discoverboating.com offers a handy interactive guide that starts with your expected activities.
+Perhaps you like to fish, or to go tubing or water skiing.
+Other top reasons to own include cruising and sailing.
+Buy the simplest, cheapest boat for your use, Money Talks News founder and Florida boat owner Stacy Johnson advises.

 2. Do you really have time to enjoy your boat?

 Stacy’s 30-foot cabin cruiser sits on the water just 20 feet behind his office, but he has said he only gets out on it about once a month:

 “I try to use it once a week, but it usually doesn’t work out that way.
 If it was in a marina, I’d probably be too busy to ever use it.”

 And this is a common story.
 If you love boating, but really don’t have much time for it, consider options other than exclusive ownership.
 For more tips, check out “4 Cheaper Ways to Go Boating Without Buying a Boat.”